Enilenis/via-desktop-cidoo-qk61/README.md

 ## Troubleshooting

-If your keyboard is not detected properly, try deleting the folder `%AppData%\via-desktop`.
+If your keyboard is not detected properly, try deleting the folder `%AppData%\via-desktop`

 ## Disclaimer